gshood2/joeybot/README.md

-# simplemusicbot
+# joeybot
-a simple youtube music bot for discord using the nextcord fork of discord.py
+a simple bot for discord using the nextcord fork of discord.py, named after my friend joey.

- # Python Module requirements
+ # Python External Module requirements
  - nextcord (voice)
  - yt-dlp
  - YoutubeSearch
  - dotenv

 # dotenv
-- A .env file is used to supply your bot's token.
+- A .env file is used to supply your bot's token and other pieces of data.

--  example : TOKEN="Token"
+# Netcat
+- Netcat is required for the status command to work